Worldwide Guide to Women in Leadership

 1949-52 Vice-President of the Council of Ministers

-Leader of the Russian Communists in USSR 1940-44 and ca. 1940-53 Responsible for the collectivation of the Agriculture in the Politburo, 1944-56 Secretary General of the Communist Party.
+Leader of the Russian Communists in USSR 1940-44 and circa 1940-53 Responsible for the collectivation of the Agriculture in the Politburo, 1944-56 Secretary General of the Communist Party.
 She was daughter of Rabbi Hersch Kaufmann Robinsohn as Ana Rabinovici, but changed her name because of anti-Semitic sentiments, which caused her down-fall.
 She lived (1893-1960)

 1952-61 Minister of Social Affairs Stella Ernestu